fpivetti/Spring-Data-Redis-Cache/README.md

 the communication with the three core microservices.
 The core microservices will all have a Persistence layer used for communicating with their databases.
 The cache annotations are integrated into the product composite Service layer, and it will invoke the Integration layer only after querying the cache and in case the requested data is not found in the cache.
-In particular when a request is made, the service initially looks in the Redis cache for the desired data.
+In particular, when a request is made, the service initially looks in the Redis cache for the desired data.
 When a cache hit occurs, the data is swiftly retrieved from the cache and promptly provided back to the service, avoiding the need to interact with the database.
 However, if the requested data is not found in the cache (cache miss), the service falls back to the database to retrieve the required information.
 Subsequently, the fetched data is stored in the Redis cache, enabling future requests